kutaxoff/ngx-mat-queue-bar/projects/ngx-mat-queue-bar/README.md

-# Angular Material based Queue bar
+# NG Mat queue bar

 Stack snackbars on top of one another.
 Display multiple snackbars at once.